 Anthro 803 – Survey of Cultural Anthropology (History and Theory Proseminar)

-Thomas Malaby is Professor and Chair of Anthropology at the University of Wisconsin-Milwaukee.
+Thomas Malaby is a Professor of Anthropology at the University of Wisconsin-Milwaukee.
 His research interest is in the ever-changing relationships among institutions, unpredictability, and technology, especially as they are realized through games and game-like processes.
 He has published numerous and widely cited works on the status of games in human experience.
 Dr. Malaby’s work suggests that the increasing use of digital games by institutions marks a fundamental transition in modern governance.
 His most recent book, Making Virtual Worlds: Linden Lab and Second Life (2009, Cornell University Press), is an ethnographic examination of a San Francisco high tech firm.